SoCXin/doc/docs/arm/migration.rst

 The setting ``strict_ssl`` has been removed from :ref:`cmd_settings`.
-Now, PlatformIO Core 5.0 communicates over the encrypted SSL/TLS by default with the PlatformIO Registry and other services such as :ref:`pioremote`.
+Now, PlatformIO Core 5.0 communicates over the encrypted SSL/TLS by default with the PlatformIO Registry and other services such as :ref:`mcs51`.

 At PlatformIO, we are always looking for ways to improve the security of our services.